-Adjust the crank

-handle to the required

-length.

-2) Insert the crank handle end into the bayonet socket.
+- Adjust the crank handle to the required length. - 2) Insert the crank handle end into the bayonet socket.

-Turn the crank handle anticlockwise to unroll the awning while
+3) Turn the crank handle anticlockwise to unroll the awning while keeping the handle down.
+Note the awning will only open after a couple of turns.

-Unroll a

-maximum of 1m.

-Then put out the
+Unroll a maximum of 1m.
+Then put out the support legs before unrolling further.

-support legs

-before unrolling

-further.